top of page

 What Are Silverfish & Why You Should Care

-Silverfish are household pests that thrive in dark, damp, and humid areas like basements, attics, bathrooms, and kitchens.
 While they won’t bite you, they can destroy items you value: books, papers, wallpaper, fabric, and even pantry goods.

 Think of them as tiny, stealthy houseguests that leave behind holes, stains, and

 shredded materials.
-They don’t just visit—they settle in.
+They don’t just visit, they settle in.

 And here in Morris County, NJ, where many homes have older basements, high humidity, and storage areas full of paper and boxes, silverfish find the perfect environment.